Friday, March 12, 2010

 30 Spain

-B: For some reason I associate the fact that I still don’t notice the English lyrics in among the Spanish with Basty more than the other three, perhaps because he seems so utterly... blond.
+I associate that with Basty more than the other three.
+Perhaps because he seems so utterly blond.
 “Kaa giii miii jooo lovv!”

 V: Well, it’s pretty obvious where their appeal lies.
 Plucked to perfection.